George Bliss (Massachusetts politician)

 George Bliss (November 16, 1793 – April 19, 1873) was an American lawyer, politician and railroad executive.
 He served as Speaker of the Massachusetts House of Representatives and President of the Massachusetts Senate.

 Early life

-George Bliss was born on November 16, 1793, at his parent's home on Main Street in Springfield, Massachusetts, to Hannah (née Clark) and George Bliss.
+George Bliss was born on November 16, 1793, at his parents' home on Main Street in Springfield, Massachusetts, to Hannah (née Clark) and George Bliss.
 His father was a lawyer, politician and graduate of Yale College.
 His maternal and paternal grandfathers Dr. John Clark and judge Moses Bliss were both Yale College graduates.
 His mother died when he was one year old and his father remarried twice.
 Bliss attended public schools in Springfield until the age of 13.
 He graduated from Yale College in 1812.
 Following graduation, Bliss entered his father's law office to study law.
 He was admitted to the law in September 1815.

 Career

 During the War of 1812, Bliss served for nine weeks as an aide to General Jacob Bliss of the Massachusetts State Militia during the defense of Boston.
 He then served as brigade and division inspector of the state militia.
 Following the war, he attained the rank of lieutenant colonel.
 He started a law practice in Monson in 1815 and remained there until September 1822, when he moved back to Springfield.
 Bliss had declined invitations from Isaac C. Bates and Elijah H. Mills to form law practices, but in 1822 he started Dwight & Bliss, a law practice with Jonathan Dwight Jr. in Springfield.

 Bliss was originally affiliated with the anti-Jackson Party and later associated with the Whig Party.
 In 1827, Bliss became a member of the Massachusetts House of Representatives.
 He was re-elected in 1828.
 He passed legislation that established boards of county commissioners and defining their duties.
 This new system of government replaced the old town system.
 He served as chairman of a special committee that saw through this new law.

 Bliss was a member and president of the Massachusetts State Senate in 1835.
 While senate president, he served as chairman of a joint committee, including house speaker Julius Rockwell to examine and revise statutes in the state code.
 In 1838, he was re-elected to the Massachusetts House of Representatives.
 He served on a house committee that discussed the "fifteen gallon law" about liquor licenses.
 Bliss was in favor of temperance.
 He served as a member of the Governor's Council of Governor George N. Briggs from 1848 to 1849.
 During the 1852 presidential election, he served as an elector-at-large and cast his vote for Winfield Scott.
 He returned as a member and served as house speaker of the Massachusetts House of Representatives in 1853.
 Later in life, he was affiliated with the Republican Party.